 - Slowly add in the remaining confectioners' sugar and continue creaming until well blended.

 - Add Dulce de Leche La Lechera, vanilla, and 3 tablespoons of heavy cream.
 Blend on low speed until moistened.
 If necessary, add 1 more tablespoon of heavy cream until you reach the desired consistency.
 Continue beating at high speed until frosting is smooth and fluffy.

 - Lay 1 crepe on a cake plate.
-Place 1 tablespoon of Dulce de Leche buttercream in the center of the crepe.
+Add 1/4 cup of Dulce de Leche buttercream in the center of the crepe.
 Use a knife to spread this cream thinly across the crepe; leaving outer 1/2 inch.
 Top with another crepe.
-Spread a thin layer of Dulce de Leche La Lechera.
+Spread a thin layer of Dulce de Leche La Lechera (this is optional).
 Cover with another crepe and repeat, alternating between buttercream and Dulce de Leche, to make a stack, ending with Dulce de Leche buttercream.
 NOTE: If you don't want to alternate with Dulce de leche simply use buttercream.

 - Before serving, sprinkle the top with sliced almonds, if desired.

 - Eggless Vanilla Cake Recipe